Name: Edward Curtis Fisk

 Edward Curtis Fisk, son of Richard and Mahala Fisk, was born July 31, 1811,

-at Wickham Market England.
-Removed with his parents to New York, U.S.A.,
+England.
+Removed with his parents to New York, U.S.A., nine years later,

-nine years later, where he spent his young manhood, then went to Ohio, where
+where he spent his young manhood, then went to Ohio, where he was married,

-he was married, March 15, 1841, to Araminta Wood.
-They at once emigrated to
+March 15, 1841, to Araminta Wood.
+They at once emigrated to Iowa and settled

-Iowa and settled in Jefferson county, passing the most of their lives in the
+in Jefferson county, passing the most of their lives in the state.
+He spent

-state.
-He spent two years in California among the early gold hunters going
+two years in California among the early gold hunters going overland in 1850.

-equally with their own.
-For fifty-four years they walked side by side, and
+their own.
+For fifty-four years they walked side by side, and their

-their hospitality, love and Christian example have made a shining path
+hospitality, love and Christian example have made a shining path through

 Father Fisk was converted at twenty years of age, and his saintly life and